vblanco20-1/vulkan-guide/docs/new_chapter_3/mesh_buffers.md

 To render objects properly, we need to send our vertex data to the vertex shader.
 Right now, we are using a hardcoded array, but that will not work for anything other than a single triangle or similar geometry.

 As we arent using the fixed function vertex attribute fetch logic on the pipeline, we have total freedom on how exactly do we load our vertex data in the shaders.
-We will be loading the vertices from big gpu buffers passed through Buffer Device Adress, which gives high performance and great flexibility.
+We will be loading the vertices from big gpu buffers passed through Buffer Device address, which gives high performance and great flexibility.

 ## Vulkan Buffers
 In vulkan, we can allocate general usage memory through buffers.
 They are different from images in that they dont need samplers and act more as a typical cpu side structure or array.
 We can access them in the shaders just as structures or array of structures.